JGMEYER/telegram-utility-bot/README.md

 1. `$ npm install` - install this serverless package and its dependencies
 1. `$ sls create_domain` - create a custom dev domain
-1. `$ sls create_domain --s prod` - create a custom prod domain
+1. `$ sls create_domain -s prod` - create a custom prod domain
-1. Once the domains are reachable in your browser, deploy dev and prod with `$ sls deploy && sls deploy --s prod`
+1. Once the domains are reachable in your browser, deploy dev and prod with `$ sls deploy && sls deploy -s prod`

 ### Telegram setup